Pandemic closes St. Mark's

 The Reverend David Tembey writes:

-We will review the situation as time goes on, and when it seems that it is safer to re-open I will let you know.
-In the meantime I will continue with the Facebook reflections, I will keep in touch with as many of you as I can, and I will pray for you all as we move through this next stage of our lives.
-I am here for you if you would like to talk; please do not hesitate to pick up the phone
+We will review the situation as time goes on.
+In the meantime I will continue with the Facebook reflections, I will keep in touch with as many of you as I can, and I will pray for you all.
+I am here for you if you would like to talk; please do not hesitate to pick up the phone.
+Please keep safe.

 Reverend David Tembey